Stop Doing These 4 Things if You Want To Be Happier

 2- Stop comparing and minimizing your “unhappiness”

-Comparing your life to others or more specifically comparing your sadness, level of pain, or happiness to others is a waste of time.
+Comparing your life to others or more specifically comparing your struggles, challenges, level of pain, or happiness to others is a waste of time.

 Comparison is a happiness killer.

-Feelings are inarguable – they aren’t right or wrong, they just are.
-Don't rank pain.
+Feelings are inarguable––they aren’t right or wrong, they just are.

 3- Stop sweeping the “bad stuff” under the carpet in an effort to make everything seem okay (aka denial)